7 Smart Tricks to Avoid Travel Constipation

-Almost 40 percent of people get constipated when they travel.iStock/Thinkstock
+Almost 40 percent of people get travel constipation

 According to Connecticut-based gastroenterologist Ed Levine, MD, one big reason has to do with changes in your routine.
 Different meal times, a shifted sleeping schedule, or jet lag can throw off your body’s circadian rhythm and affect your digestive process.
 Another factor is what Dr. Oz famously called “safe toilet syndrome”—not being able to relax enough to use an unfamiliar bathroom.
-Depending the severity of symptoms and the length of your trip, travel constipation can simply be annoying or extremely uncomfortable.
+Depending on the severity of symptoms and the length of your trip, travel constipation can simply be annoying or extremely uncomfortable.
 Use these natural constipation relief tips to get back on track.
 Make sure you’re aware of these other reasons you may be constipated besides travel.

 Exercise increases the motility of the GI tract, says Dr. Levine.
 (That’s why hospital bed rest causes constipation—you’re much less mobile than usual.)
 Take a morning stroll to sneak in at least a little activity while you’re away, especially if you’re at a beach or lake where there’s not a lot of sightseeing in your itinerary.

-Being dehydrated is a risk factor for constipation, so be sure to take in more water intake than usual, especially if you’re traveling somewhere hotter or drier than the conditions at home.
+Being dehydrated is a risk factor for travel constipation, so be sure to take in more water intake than usual, especially if you’re traveling somewhere hotter or drier than the conditions at home.
 Water also helps fiber to be more effective in normalizing your bowel movements, according to the National Digestive Diseases Information Clearinghouse.
 Make sure to avoid these foods that make constipation worse while you’re traveling.

 Ignoring the urge to go—say, because you’re waiting in line or you feel weird using a strange toilet—can sometimes lead to constipation, according to WebMD.
 If you know when you usually need a bathroom break, try to plan ahead to be near a place where you feel more comfortable making a pit stop.